 Well, I’ve been bitten by the Chess bug all over again.
 I blame this on three things:

-- Justin, my son, who has surpassed my skills, and can destroy me in chess liberally; playing against him has been pushing my development
+- Justin, my son, has surpassed me, he can destroy me easily; this has pushed my development

 - The Chess.com iOS app (too many nice things to mention here … but here’s a post dedicated to that app)